 Probate relates entirely to the assets that you own at the time of your death.
-Some people will have very small Estates, and if so Probate may not be required.
-But others will own assets, such as property, savings or investments, that will trigger the need for Probate.
-This means that their Executor or Administrator will have to apply to the Probate Registry for a Grant of Probate.
-Once issued, they will have the legal authority to deal with the deceased person's Estate.
+Some people will have very small estates, and if so probate may not be required.
+But others will own assets, such as property, savings or investments, that will trigger the need for probate.
+This means that their executor or administrator will have to apply to the Probate Registry for a grant of probate.
+Once issued, they will have the legal authority to deal with the estate.

-If you do not make a Will, the law provides a set of rules that state who will administer your Estate and who will benefit from it.
-These are called the Intestacy Rules.
-Your Estate will pass to your nearest blood relatives, even if you don't want it to.
-This means that if you have a partner and you are not married, or you are in a civil partnership, they will not inherit anything from your Estate.
+If you do not make a will, the law provides a set of rules that state who will administer your estate and who will benefit from it.
+These are called the rules of intestacy.
+Your estate will pass to your nearest blood relatives, even if you don't want it to.
+This means that if you have a partner and you are not married, or you are in a civil partnership, they will not inherit anything from your estate.

 In addition, if you have children under the age of 18 and you do not leave a will appointing guardians, your children may not be cared for in the way that you hoped.
 If you make a will you will be able to leave a Letter of Wishes addressed to your guardians expressing how you want your children to be educated, cared for and maintained.

 You should tell your Executors that you have appointed them as such in your will.
 This ensures that it will not come as a surprise when you die, at which point they will likely be the first point of call.

 You should also tell your executors and loved ones where your original will is held as this will be required to complete the probate process.

 It's a good idea to keep an up to date list of your assets and debts which will be easily found amongst your papers.
 This will help your executors deal with the probate process.